 Sitting in the morning, looking at the ocean

 The power of the nature, the meaning

 Shhi ye Ihh Maybabo

 Let’s go back to the old times

 It was nice living in the old ways.

 Create Musical Harmony

-- That note will be the first note of the scale, or Do; using the body scales exercise, TG18, students will touch their toes as they sing the note.
+- That note will be the first note of the scale, or Do; using the body scale exercise in Core Activities, students will touch their toes as they sing the note.

 - As they sing, have the two groups switch parts, when you call out, “Switch!”